Tiny-Earth/DemoSite/site/src/experiences.md

             <th scope="row">Scientific practices</th>
             <td><ol>
                 <li>Wolves hunt deer, deer eat vegetation, and vegetation holds river banks in place.
 When wolves are removed from an ecosystem, rivers are more likely to change their course and flood.</li>
-                <li>The LCMS showed that the secondary metabolite produced was a biopolymer.</li>
+                <li>The chromatography results showed that the secondary metabolite produced was a biopolymer.</li>
                 <li>The difference between the bedrock in northern Wisconsin and southwestern Wisconsin is due to glaciation.</li>
                 <li>In temperate climates, influenza-like illnesses (ILI) tend to increase during the winter months due to people being in close proximity while indoors and less humidity.</li>
             </ol></td>